directus/directus/docs/getting-started/installation/docker.md

 ```

 The images will be pulled and the containers recreated.
 Migrations will happen automatically so once the containers have
-started you will be on the newest version (or the version you specified).
+started you will be on the latest version (or the version you specified).

 ## Supported Databases